Cellana exarata

 Cellana exarata, common name the black-foot ʻopihi and Hawaiian blackfoot is a species of edible true limpet, a marine gastropod mollusc in the family Nacellidae, one of the families of true limpets.
-‘Opihi are significant in Hawaiian history where they have had many uses such as food, tools, and jewelry.
-They are known as a “fish of death.”
+'Opihi are significant in Hawaiian history where they have had many uses such as food, tools, and jewelry.
+They are known as a "fish of death".

 Classification

 Hawaiian Blackfoot limpets are gastropods belonging to the subclass Patellogastropoda and the family Nacellidae.
 They share many characteristics with many types of primitive mollusc other than gastropods, including a structure called the radula and shell micro-structure.

 Distribution

-This species is endemic to the islands of Hawaii and abundant on the basalt or aeolianite wave-exposed rocky windward shorelines.
+This species is endemic to the islands of Hawaii.
+They are abundant on the basalt or aeolianite wave-exposed, rocky windward shorelines.

 Habitat

 The limpet, C.exarata, resides in the high intertidal zone on the shores of the Hawaiian islands.
 The coastline on each island differs such that the different substrates, basalt and aeolianite, affect the shape of the limpets in each location.
 Additionally, the issues of the intertidal zone, such as wave stress and exposure to heat, have further impacted the shape of the limpet species.
 The basalt substrate increased the risk of desiccation while the aeolianite substrate had increased exposure to waves, so each required different adaptations.